UCIDataLab/PP_dialog_models/README.md

 ### models.py
 Classes for models are in the file.
+Details of the usage can be found in the demo iPython notebook file and the code docstring.

 - `DialogModel` <br>
 Base class for dialog model.
 Used when you have a set of results from another base model (independent model) that is trained somewhere else (e.g. output from RNN).